athul/blog/content/blog/mob-dev/index.md

 Termux has a sleek package manager which is constantly improved by the community.
 It has almost all packages we can find on Linux distributions and repositories.
 We can install packages by calling `pkg install <package_name>` .
 We can see a list of all the arguments to be used with `pkg` by running `pkg help`.
 Here,I'll show an example on how to install git and neovim with Termux
 - `pkg install git`
 - `pkg install neovim`
-Its that simple
+Its that simple.
 There might be a problem with the `curl` command and we can resolve it by running `pkg upgrade`.
 We can install **Node,Python and C** packages too,using `pkg install` command.
 #### How to
 - We can use version control using Git